basharali00/Bashar-Alhaies/README.md

 ## :crystal_ball:  About me
-- :computer: I'm software engineer working in web development
+- :computer: I'm software engineer that likes to work on web development and build projects with `AI & ML`
-- :label: Learning `AI & ML` and trying to build fun projects with it
 <br>

 <div align="center">